-If you are looking for a sleek classic style to compliment the outside of your home, then traditional raised-panel garage doors will be ideal.
+Traditional raised-panel garage doors will be ideal if you are looking for a sleek classic style to compliment the outside of your home.
 Symmetric rectangular raised panels distinguish this type of door.
 As this is one of the most favored styles of garage doors, with its universal appeal, you’ll find it available freely in all materials and colors.
-Whatever the architecture style of your home, be it Cape, Spanish, Tudor, or Colonial, it is sure to enhance your home exterior.
+Whatever your home’s architectural style, be it Cape, Spanish, Tudor, or Colonial, it will surely enhance your home exterior.

 Carriage House Garage Door

 The original carriage house style goes back centuries to when horse and carriage were the primary means of transport.
 Carriage house garage doors reproduce the style found on the carriage houses of the past, but this timeless style is still a popular choice.
 The distinct decorative look has a charming appeal and complements both historic and modern homes.
 Traditionally carriage doors swung open outwards and were made of wood.
 These days they’ve been updated for modern use, so they open the same as other standard garage doors.